 A big part of the information that is stored by Studio is the logon response from Studio Server.
 The information in this response tells Studio to which Brands the user has access, which Issues, Categories, or Editions are part of each Brand, which access rights the user has, and much more.

 Especially for users who have access to many Brands (such as system administrators), the size of the logon response file could exceed the local storage limitation of 5MB.
-When this is the case, Studio stops working.
+When this is the case, Studio stops working and a message similar to the following is shown:

 For scenarios in which the logon response file is bigger than 5MB, the data can be stored in memory instead.